pnp/copilot-prompts/samples/m365-get-technical-interviews-for-past-months/readme.md

 ## Prompt 💡

-List all the candidates for which I took the interview in a tabular format with date of interview, candidate name and position. kindly refer to the last 6 months emails from {third-party-tool} to get the candidate's name.
+List all the candidates for which I took the interview in a tabular format with date of interview, candidate name and position. kindly refer to the last 6 months emails from Outlook to get the candidate's name.

 ## Description ℹ️

-List all the candidates for which I took the interview in a tabular format with date of interview, candidate name and position. kindly refer to the last 6 months emails from {third-party-tool} to get the candidate's name.
+List all the candidates for which I took the interview in a tabular format with date of interview, candidate name and position. kindly refer to the last 6 months emails from Outlook to get the candidate's name.
-.

 ## Contributors 👨‍💻